ixa-ehu/vmc-from-scratch/README.md

 $ opt/sbin/run_topology.sh -g 6 -d 1 -s opt/topologies/specs/nwr_v30_nonlinear.xml
 ```

 *Note: Any topology running should be killed before running a new topology.
-Use the kill_topology.sh (opt/sbin) script to kill them.*
+Use the kill_topology.sh script located in opt/sbin to kill them.*

 ##Documentation